 Quinsam Coal Mine provides this award in recognition of the contribution made by Keith Bracewell to the underground mine rescue competition.
-This award recognizes the winning team in obstacle and recovery, the largest task in the underground competition, an area that Keith worked hard to develop and improve.
-In 2008, Myra Falls won the Keith Bracewell Memorial Award.
+This award recognizes the winning team in obstacle and recovery, the largest task in the underground competition, an area that Keith worked hard to develop and improve upon.
+In 2009, New Gold Inc.'s New Afton mine rescue team won the Keith Bracewell Memorial Award.